Two new reports published on Thursday both express concern about increasing skills shortages in EU member states.

 Rabmer-Koller stressed that the next generation of EU programmes should focus on growth and competitiveness, where “especially SMEs need support to catch-up with digitalisation and greening of their businesses.”

-In addition, she underlined the need for further improvements in the regulatory environment, investments to close the skills gap and called on EU leaders to “ensure legal and regulatory clarity on Brexit, in order to end the current uncertainty for businesses.”
+In addition, she underlined the need for further improvements in the regulatory environment, investments to close the skill gap and called on EU leaders to “ensure legal and regulatory clarity on Brexit, in order to end the current uncertainty for businesses.”